romario076/Ukraine-President-Elections-2019/README.md

 <img width="571" alt="image" src="https://github.com/user-attachments/assets/ac0920dd-ee30-4e70-8aae-fc8517af6be6">

-For candidate Zelenskiy, we can completely opposite situation.
-The lower education rate in the region the more percent of votes he received.
+For candidate Zelenskiy, we easy to see a completely opposite situation.
+The lower the education rate in the region the more percent of votes he received.

 <img width="574" alt="image" src="https://github.com/user-attachments/assets/5ad676ac-929d-4e90-951d-417ec6187b4e">